genepi/imputationserver/docs/getting-started.md

 | **SAS** | 1000 Genomes Phase 3 (Version 5) |

 In case your population is not listed or your samples are from different populations, please select **Mixed** to skip the allele frequency check.

-### Build
-Please select the build of your data.
-Currently the options **hg19** and **hg38** are supported.
-Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
-All reference panels except TOPMed are based on hg19 coordinates.

-### rsq Filter
-To minimize the file size, Michigan Imputation Server includes a r^2 filter option, excluding all imputed SNPs with a value smaller then the specified value.

 ### Mode